seed-labs/seed-emulator/tools/InternetMap/README.md

-# internet-map
+# InternetMap

-This is a work-in-progress prototype of the internet-map.
+This is a visualization tool that we developed for the Internet emulator.

-What's working:

 - [index](#indexhtml):
   - Home page
 - [map](#maphtml):
-  - Display topology on the map
+  - Display topology of the network
   - Search and highlight nodes on the map
   - Animate packet flows using BPF expressions
   - Disconnect/reconnect nodes from emulation